Datavirke/datavirke.dk/content/posts/bare-metal-kubernetes-part-3-encrypted-gitops-with-fluxcd/index.md

 NAME     URL                       AGE   READY   STATUS cilium   https://helm.cilium.io/   18m   True    stored artifact: revision 'sha256:4cc5a535ccd03271289373f39cc47eb94150679d37f5a9cd8cd3a2b71f93a668'
 ```
-Sure enough, our helmrepository resource has been created, which proves that the whole setup works end to end.
+Sure enough, our `HelmRepository` resource has been created, which proves that the whole setup works end to end.

 Of course we haven't fully back-ported the Cilium deployment until we've subsumed the helm release using flux, so let's do that next by translating our helm install action from the previous post into a `HelmRelease` resource: